foxygoat/howl/README.md

 Because somebody should yell at you when your `master` build breaks.

-`howl` is a tool that sends messages to Slack when your default branch build fails, typically on `main` or `master`.
+`howl` is a tool that sends messages to Slack or Discord when your default branch build fails, typically on `main` or `master`.
 It is designed to be triggered on your CI (continuous integration) system when a failure occurs on your default branch.
 You can use it as a GitHub Action or as a standalone